-This is the third pre-Columbian archaeological site we visit on our tour, and one of the finest of the Maya civilization, for the size, history and how well preserved it’s been kept and excavated.
-Some of the constructions seem to have been built recently but in fact they are even 2000 years old.
-Of course it’s been greatly restored and rebuilt adding back the missing stones taken over centuries for the use on other constructions like the Spanish did for churches and cathedrals upon conquering the region and founding new cities.
+Welcome to Chichen Itza.
+The third pre-Columbian archaeological site we visit on our tour, and one of the finest of the entire Maya civilization for the size, history and how well preserved it’s been kept and excavated.
+An UNESCO World Heritage listed masterpiece.
+Incredible to see how some of the constructions seem to have been built recently, but in fact, they are even 2000 years old.
+Of course it’s been greatly restored and rebuilt, adding back the missing stones taken over centuries for the use on other constructions like the Spanish did for churches and cathedrals upon conquering the region and founding new cities.

-The site still not fully excavated, but it’s one of the most uncovered and studied Maya cities on the region, including as far as Guatemala.
+The site is still not fully excavated, but it’s one of the most uncovered and studied Maya cities in the region, including as far as Guatemala.
 The jungle in here is not as dense any more as it used to be years back, something that helped in the other hand to uncover and discover new constructions.
-This is a subject I will come across again when creating the guide for Tikal in Guatemala because in there that is the totally opposite side of the coin, pristine thick jungle where 80% of the city still lies uncovered.
+This is a subject I will come across again when talking about Tikal in Guatemala because in there that is the totally opposite side of the coin, pristine thick jungle where 80% of the ancient city still lies under the jungle.

-As for the ball court it has been the finest and largest example of all the other ones I have visited in the other Maya cities in this trip.
-Not even in Tikal, the ancient Maya capital city was of this size (although the main one is still to be uncovered).
+As for the ball court it has been the finest and largest example of all the other ones I have visited in any other Maya city.
+Not even in Tikal it was of this size (although the main one is still to be discovered there).
 You can perfectly see both rings still standing at their original position and with their original carvings.

 Other important structures are the Temple of the Thousand Warriors, easily recognisable for the hundreds of columns, which further extends into the market square, also fully surrounded by the hundreds of columns standing today.
 The Observatory has retained it’s original domed roof with spiral staircase inside although the interior is not accessible to the public.